velocyto-team/velocyto.py/doc/tutorial/analysis.rst

 --------------------------------------------

 A good first stem is to clean up the data a bit.
-Let's remove the cells with extremelly low unspliced detection
+Let's remove the cells with extremely low unspliced detection

 .. code-block:: python